How to Advocate for Autism

-Join our #Activate4Autism movement and use your voice to speak out against bullying and speak up for acceptance and inclusion!
+You can publicly advocate for autism by being part of our #Activate4Autism movement.
+Use your voice and social networks to speak out against bullying and speak up for acceptance and inclusion!
 Here are some immediate actions you can take:

 Call attention to the fear-based, uninformed, stereotypical thoughts many people have about autism and replace them with messages of hope and possibility.
 Make a short (10 to 15 seconds) video sharing 1 to 3 sentences about what you want people to know about the autism community, an autistic loved one, or yourself as an autistic individual.